Philosophy and Goals

 Residents' Active Participation

 Becoming a psychiatrist is an active process.
 We strongly encourage residents to take responsibility for their education, including developing their goals for residency training.
-Residents are very actively involved in the Residency Education Committee, which monitors the quality of the residency and sets educational policy, and in quarterly Resident Caucuses.
+Residents are very actively involved in the Residency Education Committee, which monitors the quality of the residency and sets educational policy, and in quarterly all-resident meetings with program directors.
 As you will find out, residents are also very involved in the residency recruitment process, since they have a large stake in helping select their future colleagues!

 You will enter our program with unique talents, interests and passions.
 We will do our best to foster these and help you explore new directions.